squaresapp/squares/readme.md

 Scroll is currently pre-alpha.
 You can follow [Paul Gordon](https://www.twitter.com/heropaulg) on Twitter, who is developing this project under the principles of build-in-public.

 The 1.0 release will be a focused HTML feed reader app without any tools to develop new feeds.
-Future versions of Scroll will likely include this functionality.
+In the meantime, feeds will need to be developed separately.
+Future versions of Scroll will likely address this need.

 ## Contribution